johnking7/link-docs/blobstore.rst

 BlobStore
 =========

-BlobStore is the principle smart contract system for Link.
+BlobStore is the principle smart contract system for LINK.
 All base content is registered with BlobStore. `IPFS <https://ipfs.io/>`_ is used as the storage layer.

 Useful links
 ------------